ICTU/quality-time/docs/src/software.md

 ## Test data

 This component contains test data for the example reports.
 The Docker image is published as `ictu/quality-time_testdata` on Docker Hub.

+### Health check

+The test data container currently has no health check.

 ### Running the test data component